 You need to create a super targeted, highly relevant to your campaign landing page that will make sure to convert site visitors into profitable leads.
 If your landing page is not up to scratch, or worse, you direct all of that expensive traffic to your homepage, what is the point in spending so much resources on PPC ads?

-The digital ad campaign is only half the picture; without your landing page and your sales funnel coming to rescue.
+The digital ad campaign is only half the picture; without your landing page and your sales funnel coming to the rescue.

-Manage Your PPC Campaigns
+Managing Your PPC Campaigns

 Once all your ad campaigns are created, you’ll need to manage and analyze them regularly to ensure their effectiveness.
 You should be continuously analyze ad group performances and separate keyword performances by making the following adjustments to optimize your campaigns: